edavison18/Portfolio-Project-1_Nashville_Housing/README.md

 # Analyzing the Data

+Code at Nashville Housing Analysis Query.sql

-First, I found a spelling error in my Sale Date column so edited column to read correctly to Sale Date.
+**1.** First, I found a spelling error in my Sale Date column so edited column to read correctly to Sale Date.

-Then started by exploring what property types of data were sold in the Nashville area.
+**2.** Then started by exploring what property types of data were sold in the Nashville area.
 The top property types were:
    Single Family Homes
    Residential Condos
    Vacant Residential Land